 Excelent receiver.
 Sensitivity and Rejection is superb.

 High performance radio.
 Easy to use with the features that you need.
 50khz to 30Mhz.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FRG-100.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FRG-100.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FRG-100 might be around:
+Based on historic data, today's second-hand price of the Yaesu FRG-100 is around: